The Great Canadian Outdoors

-And this brings us to the list of repellants.
+And this brings us to the list of repellents.

--> Get a Tick remove like the Lifestystem Tich Remover Card or use a fine-tipped tweezers to remove the tick.
+Get a Tick remover like the Lifesystems Tick Remover Card or use a fine-tipped tweezers to remove the tick.

 SAIL has a similar selection and comes close to what MEC offers.
 Plus everything for fishing and hunting.
 They always carry a good choice of clothing and end of season products at rock bottom prices.
 SAIL has several stores across Canada.

 Canadian Tire has simply everything for the day-to-day use.
 They are in almost every town across Canada.
 You find camping and fishing equipment, everything for the car, boat, canoe, kitchen, Xmas and around the house.
 If you have an odd need or something's broken, you may find it there.

 Hiker's Heaven is a store in Oakville.
 They carry an excellent selection for your hiking, camping, canoeing and snowshoeing needs, plus more.
 They are a Canada Goose® reseller.
 You won't find this brand in larger stores.

 Some of the National or Provincial Parks have a great network of lakes and rivers that are connected with portages.
 Bring maps of the lake(s) and a compass.
 The phone battery may be dead by the time you need the map feature (or it is on the bottom of the lake).
 Many Outfitters have rental canoes.
 Bring the fishing rod and the fishing license, but don't count on dinner.

 Marked campsites offer minimal comfort such as a fire pit and an outdoor privy.

 Read up on the Beginners guide to back-country camping to get you interested.

 Mountain Bike rental for about $180/week @ Sport Rentals.
 They are located near Hwy 400 when heading north.
 You may want to consider to bring your own bike.
 The cost for the bike with Air Canada is $100 per flight.